-I was having my own expectations about the line-up of speakers and the probable directions the discussions would head to.
-And I was quite correct.
+I had my own expectations about the line-up of speakers and the probable directions the discussions would head to.
+And I was entirely correct.

 Diversity (or lack thereof)

 Anyhow, let’s skip the gender bit, for now.
-There was something else that bugged me: the number of non-youth speaking on behalf of youth.
+Something else also bugged me: the number of non-youth speaking on behalf of youth.
 Why not inviting young people?
-I don’t mean to say that only youth can speak about youth, others have experience, empathy and knowledge to do so.
-But this doesn’t mean non-youth are the sole entitled to speak about challenges youth (however loosely defined this group is) faces.
-Inclusion and diversity also means this.
-I am disappointed as it is very rare to observe target groups being actually actors of happenings and discussions that concern them: if it is about education, we’ll call policy-makers, stars, journalists and perhaps teachers but we’ll rarely if ever will invite learners (pupils, students, kids) to participate and chim in.
+I don’t mean to say that only youth can talk about youth; others have experience, empathy and knowledge to do so.
+But this doesn’t mean non-youth are the sole entitled to speak about challenges youth faces.
+Inclusion and diversity also indicate this.

 Causes of radicalisation

 The talks moved to present different visions and understandings of why and how radicalisation and extremism spread online.
 I was wary of hearing, yet again, various flavours of the widespread, reductive and short-sighted vision social-networks-and-the-internet-is-guilty-of-terrorism.

 This happened but—thankfully—was also diversified with more in-depth and nuanced perspectives.
 One of the participants even mentioned that we can use the online space as a tool to combat extreme speech.
 A welcome relief against a backdrop of heated debate in France around the Intelligence Bill and the mass surveillance it enables if promulgated.